grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@example` attribute can be added to show how the documented code is used.
+The `@example` attribute provides snippets showing how the documented code is used.
 Currently, only single line examples are allowed.

-When generating docs, the code snippet will be wrapped in a code block tagged for the `grain` language and inserted into an "Examples" section.
+When generating docs, the code snippet will be wrapped in a code block tagged for the `grain` language and added to an "Examples" section.

 ### @since